intermine/im-docs/docs/web-services/index.rst

     button).
 The generated code is meant to help get you started with the use of the client libraries.

-    There is also a :doc:`tutorial` for the Python API.
+    There is also a :doc:`/web-services/tutorial` for the Python API.

 Modify the code so it does what you want
     Working from the generated stub, you can edit the code to perform your intended task.
 You